junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 <br>

-The drawing is almost like a doodle, but Obi-Wan already tried his best.
+The drawing is almost like a doodle, but Obi-Wan has already tried his best.

 He glances at Anakin apologetically.
 "Sorry, I'm not as good as you in terms of painting."

 "I noticed," Anakin answers, still regarding the drawing.
-The palace is represented by a rough shape of triangle combined with some rectangles.
+The palace is represented by a rough shape of a triangle combined with multiple rectangles.
 The pipe systems and each of the entrances are marked in red.
 The elevator and corridors are verbally explained by Obi-Wan, and Anakin memorizes them.
 The Emperor's chamber is near the very top.

 "I could try to give you a floor plan from the archive."
 Obi-Wan's finger lingers on his personal datapad from outside the pocket.
-"But I'd guess they'll notice as soon as I requested, might even trigger some alarm or something similar.
+"But I'd guess they'll notice as soon as I request, might even trigger some alarm or something similar.
 We probably don't want to risk it."

 "We?"
 Anakin tilts his head toward him.
 His face, under the dim light, looks all bright and sunshine.